Commercial MEP Engineering Design Services Across All 50 States

 What Is Commercial MEP Engineering?

-Commercial MEP engineering — Mechanical, Electrical, and Plumbing — is the discipline responsible for the systems that make a commercial building functional, comfortable, safe, and code-compliant.
-MEP systems represent 40–60% of total construction cost on most commercial projects and 60–80% of long-term operating energy use.
+Commercial MEP engineering (Mechanical, Electrical, and Plumbing) is the discipline responsible for the systems that make a commercial building functional, comfortable, safe, and code-compliant.
+MEP systems represent 40 to 60 percent of total construction cost on most commercial projects and 60 to 80 percent of long-term operating energy use.
 Where architecture defines a building’s form, MEP engineering defines how it operates.

-Whether your project is a medical office building, cold storage facility, cannabis cultivation building, data center, or life sciences laboratory, TCG provides full-scope MEP engineering from initial load calculations through commissioning — in all 50 states.
+Whether your project is a medical office building, cold storage facility, cannabis cultivation building, data center, or life sciences laboratory, TCG provides full-scope MEP engineering from initial load calculations through commissioning, in all 50 states.
+For installed-system cost benchmarks, see our 2026 guides to commercial HVAC cost per SF, commercial electrical cost per SF, and commercial plumbing cost per SF.

 Mechanical, Electrical & Plumbing Engineering